Joe Remiro: Assassination of Marcus Foster

 The SLA selected Superintendent of Oakland Schools Marcus Foster and his deputy Robert Blackburn as their first assassination targets, denouncing them as "fascist" for supporting issuance of ID cards for Oakland students to keep non-student drug dealers off of campuses.
-Foster's proposal was actually a compromise offered in response to more intrusive proposals supported by more conservative players in Oakland city and school politics.
+Foster's proposal was a compromise offered in response to more intrusive proposals supported by more conservative players in Oakland city and school politics.
 The assassination was carried out on November 6, 1973, as Foster and Blackburn left an Oakland School Board meeting.
 Foster was killed by five cyanide-packed bullets and Blackburn was badly wounded by a shotgun blast.
 Although there were no eyewitnesses who could identify the assailants, circumstantial evidence discovered in January 1974 implicated Joe Remiro and Russ Little in the murder.

-The killing of Oakland's first black school superintendent outraged many blacks and other leftists.
+The killing of Oakland's first black school superintendent outraged many people, namely people of colour, and other leftists.

 “Black folks have never been given enough power in this country to be No. 1 on anybody's hit list.
 Why Foster?
 Why not the head of Standard Oil of California, or Union Oil or Bank of America?
 By what standards do you kill one of the few black superintendents of schools in the country?
 You go down on East 14th Street in Oakland and explain it to the people, because the SLA hasn't bothered!” said Carolyn Craven, a black reporter with strong leftist sympathies.

 Speculation circulated through leftist publications that the previously unknown group who assassinated a popular liberal figure was a right-wing false flag operation.

 Arrest

-On January 10, 1974, Remiro and Russell Little were apprehended by police, as they were driving suspiciously in a quiet neighborhood in Concord, California at 1.30am in a battered van.
+On January 10, 1974, Remiro and Russell Little were apprehended by police, as they were driving suspiciously in a quiet neighborhood in Concord, California, at 1:30 a.m. in a battered van.
 Little showed the officer a fake license and claimed he was looking for the "Devoto" home.
 However, Little had been staying there for several weeks with Nancy Ling Perry, who had rented the house under the assumed name.
 When the officer asked the passenger to identify himself, Remiro grabbed a holstered pistol.
 The officer took cover behind his car.
 When the officer peered out from cover, Remiro fired two rounds at the policeman, who fired two shots back at him.
 Remiro took cover and then emerged again, firing three more rounds at the officer, who again fired twice at Remiro.
 Although neither Remiro or the officer were hit, Little was wounded during the shootout.
 Remiro fled the scene as police arrested Little.